"How much money will I need for Thailand?"

 - A pack of Western-brand cigarettes costs 100 to 140 baht in Thailand, depending on the brand.

 - Outside of luxury hotels and nicer restaurants, tipping is not expected in Thailand.

-- Using any ATM in Thailand now requires a 200-baht bank fee for each transaction.
-See how to access money while traveling in Asia.
+- Using any ATM in Thailand requires paying a steep 200-baht bank fee for each transaction.